 FNED 546 - Contexts of Schooling (4)

-Integrating class work and a fifteen-hour field component, students examine the social and cultural forces that affect schools.
+Graduate students critically examine the purposes of schooling as a tool of oppression or liberation and the sociocultural forces that affect learning.
+25 hours of clinical practice are required.

 Prerequisite: Graduate status or consent of department chair.